GoodAI/SummerCamp/README.md

 * no explicit notion of state
 * rewards only sparsely distributed

-...but it will takes quite long time.
+...but it will take quite a long time.

 [kt]: https://en.wikipedia.org/wiki/Krichevsky%E2%80%93Trofimov_estimator
 [AIXI]: http://www.hutter1.net/ai/aixigentle.pdf